 Market and consumer sector’s performance last week

-Consumer ETFs were productive last week.
-The Consumer Discretionary Select Sector SPDR Fund (XLY) rose 1.6% on a weekly basis—the highest among consumer ETFs.
-The SPDR S&P Retail ETF (XRT) rose 1.0% and the Consumer Staples Select Sector SPDR ETF (XLP) rose 0.55% last week.
+Consumer sector–based ETFs were average in the week ending October 6.
+The Consumer Discretionary Select Sector SPDR Fund (XLY) rose 1.8% last week.
+The SPDR S&P Retail ETF (XRT) fell 0.29%, while the Consumer Staples Select Sector SPDR ETF (XLP) fell 0.31%, respectively.

 As of October 6, the S&P 500 Index (13.9%) has outperformed the S&P 500 Consumer Discretionary Index (12.7%) and the S&P 500 Consumer Staples Index (4.1%) on a year-to-date basis.